 A. FAST LANE.
 (PREPAID MEMBERS)

 Continuing Members who have pre-registered prior to the convention meeting may obtain their Credential and Ballot directly from the Credentials Officer by signing and dating the Pre-registered Member Roster next to their preprinted name and the back of their Credential.
-The Credentials Officer processes
+The Credentials Officer processes members in this line.

-the date(s) of their enrollment, they will need to enroll and pay their dues at the Dues Line.
+B. DUES LANE (NOT PREPAID).
+Continuing members who have not paid their dues must pay dues before obtaining their credential.
+Unless Members are listed on the Pre-registered member roster along with the date(s) of their enrollment, they will need to enroll and pay their dues at the Dues Line.
 The Treasurer processes members in this line.

 of the Bylaws to the new member along with a credential; 6) issue a provisional credential and the bylaws to those persons whose membership eligibility cannot be verified due to time, lack of data or waiver authorization.

 SECTION 5: VOTING BY BALLOT